The Most Common Life Insurance Policy Exclusions

 Do all life insurance companies use the same exclusions?

-No. While some exclusions — like the suicide clause and fraud exclusion — are nearly universal, others vary significantly by carrier.
-For example, some insurers have eliminated the war exclusion for civilian policyholders, while others still enforce it broadly.
+No. While some exclusions like the suicide clause and fraud exclusion are nearly universal, others vary significantly by carrier.
+For example, insurers in Insurance Compact states can no longer apply war exclusions to U.S. military members who die from service-related causes, while older legacy policies may still contain broader war language.
 This is why comparing multiple policies is essential before purchasing.

 Can I get life insurance if I skydive or rock climb?

-Yes, but you'll likely pay more or need a specialized rider.
-Some carriers will add a flat extra fee to your premium to account for the added risk, while others will add an exclusion for hobby-related deaths.
-A small number of specialty insurers are willing to cover high-risk hobbyists with full benefits at competitive rates — it pays to shop around.
+Yes, but you'll likely pay 25% to 250% more or need a specialized rider.
+Some carriers add a flat extra fee per $1,000 of coverage to account for the added risk, while others add an exclusion for hobby-related deaths.
+A small number of specialty insurers are willing to cover high-risk hobbyists with full benefits at competitive rates, so it pays to shop around.

 Does life insurance cover death from a drug or alcohol overdose?